VR51/import-external-images/README.md

 You can make it ignore any domain you want on the settings page, in case you work with a CDN or photo hosting site and want to keep those images where they are.

 == Changelog ==

+= 1.5.2 =

+- Merged ajax.php into main file import-external-images.php.
+This done to make functional the 'posts to process count' feature.
+- Fixed counting bug that prevented limits being set for the number of posts to process.
+- Fixed counting bug that prevented limits being set for the number of images to process per post.
+- Removed superfluous function 'external_images_verify_permission()'.
+Was disabled prior to code edits.
+No longer needed now that ajax.php is merged with import-external-images.php.
+- Corrected comments in import-external-images.js file.
+Comments suggested we were resizing images when we were only importing images.
+- Adjusted plugin text to better match the text meaning to the actual functions of the plugin.

 = 1.5.1 =